AIoT-MLSys-Lab/AIoT-Survey/README.md

 Each week, focus on Writing one sub-topic.

+# TODO
+Re-organize the paper by its category (vision-sensing -> computing, video... and Lots of other sensing papers)

 ## What is AIoT?

 Artificial Intelligence of Things (AIoT) is one of the most exciting areas that lies at the intersection of Artificial Intelligence (AI) and Internet of Things (IoT).